-- Tear Jerker: Despite being a special effects innovator Spielberg is known for his emotional depth in his stories and has a great sense of Character Development.
-Sometimes it does border a bit too much to Tastes Like Diabetes tearjerker levels, with stories that put a strong emphasis on the well being of good parenting, heroic soldiers and Patriotic Fervor.
+- Tear Jerker: Despite being a special effects innovator Spielberg is known for his emotional depth in his stories and has a great sense of Character Development, though sometimes he is accused of taking it to over-the-top levels.

 - Tom Hanks Syndrome: Since Schindler's List most of the films he has directed have been serious (often historical) dramas, rather than action-adventure blockbusters and he has been criticized for this.

 - Of course, Spielberg would point out that most of his early films were on the serious side: Duel was a dark bleak thriller with a relentless humourless tone and a not especially likable hero, The Sugarland Express was a bleak New Hollywood take about a working-class Outlaw Couple with a sad ending, while Close Encounters of the Third Kind was far more critical of nuclear family values than E.T..
 From the very beginning, he had always been a film-maker who could shift between genres and not be tied to doing "one" kind of film.

 - Likewise in The '80s, he made The Color Purple and Empire of the Sun and in The Noughties, he made genre films like A.I.: Artificial Intelligence, Minority Report, War of the Worlds with only Munich qualifying as a "serious film".
 Incidentally, two of the films he made with Tom Hanks, (Catch Me If You Can, The Terminal) are comedies.